Renovamen/Image-Captioning/README.md

 For dataset, I use [Flicker30k](http://shannon.cs.illinois.edu/DenotationGraph/data/index.html) and [Karpathy's split](http://cs.stanford.edu/people/karpathy/deepimagesent/caption_datasets.zip).
 It is also okey to use [Flickr8k](https://academictorrents.com/details/9dea07ba660a722ae1008c4c8afdd303b6f6e53b) or [MSCOCO 2014](http://cocodataset.org/#download) (their splits and captions are also contained in Karpathy's split).
 If you want to use other datasets, you may have to create a JSON file which looks like Karpathy's JSON.

 &nbsp;

 ## Usage

 ### Configuration

-Configure parameters in  [`config.py`](config.py).
-Refer to this file for more information about each config parameter.
+Edit options and hyper parameters in [`config.py`](config.py).
+Refer to this file for more information about each item.

 ### Preprocess